byteark/video-upload-sdk-js/README.md

 - serviceName: byteark.qoder
 - serviceEndpoint
-  - For frontend uploading: should be `https://qoder.byteark.com/apps/<appId>/ajax`, replacing appId with the application id.
+  - For front-end uploading: should be `https://qoder.byteark.com/apps/<appId>/ajax`, replacing appId with the application id.
 - FormId
   - Ask ByteArk admin for appId.